 The main advantage of hydraulic energy is that it is a renewable source of energy.
 It uses water to generate electric power.
-It harnesses the potential energy of water at a certain height to power hydraulic turbines and produce electricity.
+It harnesses the potential energy of water at a certain height to power hydraulic turbines and produces electricity.

 Below we present the main pros and cons of hydroelectric energy.

-Due to the water cycle, the availability of water to generate electricity is almost inexhaustible.
+Due to the water cycle, the availability of water to generate electricity is almost endless.
 For this reason, hydropower is a renewable energy source with high energy efficiency.
 It is an alternative for fossil fuels and nuclear.

 This type of energy also has certain drawbacks that should be analyzed.

-When the turbines are repeatedly opened and closed, the river flow can be drastically altered causing an alteration in ecosystems.
+When the turbines are repeatedly opened and closed, the river flow can be drastically altered, causing an alteration in ecosystems.

 4. It Has a Dependence on the Weather

 Hydraulic energy has the difficulty of forecasting the generation of electricity that the facilities will reach.
 Hydropower depends on the flow available in the rivers at all times.